 The Student Handbook is stored on our school web site, and is found under the "Our School" tab.
+All required signature forms are available in the online handbook.

-The Student Handbook includes important information will be mation about school policies and procedures.
-While i reviewed in class, it is your responsibility to fami liarize yourself with the entire document.
-Please sign below to indicate that you have rece Handbook. ived this notice and are able to access the Student Return the bottom portion of this notice to your advisory teacher. outlined within.
-ORE FORM and agree to adhere to the school policies as your advisory teacher by 09/14/2018 Student PRINTED NAME Student signature Date Parent / Guardian signature Date
+The Student Handbook includes important information about school policies and procedures.
+While it will be reviewed in class, it is your responsibility to familiarize yourself with the entire document.
+Please sign below to indicate that you have received this notice and are able to access the Student Handbook.
+Return the bottom portion of this notice to your advisory teacher.
+2019-2020 RAHS STUDENT HANDBOOK SIGNATURE FORM I have reviewed the 2019-2020 RAHS Student Handbook and agree to adhere to the school policies as outlined within.
+Return the signature form to your advisory teacher by 09/16/2019 Student PRINTED NAME Student signature Date Parent / Guardian signature Date